scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 10 minutes
 - **Damage Type:** Holy

 Mark a 3x3 area centered on yourself, purifying the ground.
-Any undead or monstrosity attempting to enter the consecrated ground must make a Charisma save vs your spellcasting.
+Any undead or monstrosity attempting to enter the consecrated ground must make a Charisma save against your spellcasting.
 On fail they cannot willingly enter.
 Any undead inside the consecrated ground takes 1 wound at the start of their turn.
 Allies inside the zone gain 1 proficiency on all saving throws.
 You may move normally, however leaving the area ends the spell.
 If the spell lasts for the full 10 minutes the area remains consecrated for 1 day.

 The area increases by 2 for every level cast above 2nd.